dlebansais/PgMoon/README.md

 Files to enable support for Google Calendar [here](/Release/x64/GoogleAssemblies.x64.zip).

 # PgMoon
-Adds a little icon to the taskbar to show the moon phase in [Project:Gorgon](https://projectgorgon.com/) MMORPG.
+Adds a little icon to the taskbar to show the moon phase in [Project: Gorgon](https://projectgorgon.com/) MMORPG.

 ## Current Moon Phase
 The current moon phase is displayed in the main screen, as well as in the tooltip, with the remaining time to next phase.